top of page

 Building commenced on the Kildare Campus in November 2021, and with Stage 1 works completed by June 2023 our first intake of Year 7 students commenced on the site in July of the same year.

-Our students and staff at Kildare Campus currently have access to an administration building, learning building, library, wellbeing and first aid rooms.
-Landscaping, car parks, two state-of-the-art basketball/netball courts, outdoor exercise equipment and green spaces for passive recreation are also available.
+Stage 1 works included an administration building, learning building, library, wellbeing and first aid rooms.
+Landscaping, car parks, two state-of-the-art basketball/netball courts, outdoor exercise equipment and green spaces for passive recreation were also completed.

-This stunning architecturally designed facility also symbolises the bond between tradition and innovation that will define the St Joseph's College experience for generations to come.
+This stunning architecturally designed education facility symbolises the bond between tradition and innovation that will define the St Joseph's College experience for generations to come.

 The Brigidine charism is echoed throughout the design with the use of St Brigid’s Cross, archways and even the propagation of our historic oak tree.